 Department personnel must complete 20 hours of training per month in order to maintain their certification.
 This training includes new methods and procedures in EMS, fire suppression, vehicle extrication, apparatus engineering, building construction, and hazardous materials to name a few.
-The role the fire department plays in the community is ever growing and ever changing.

 Our Training Program